XiLin03/XiLin03.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Dalain University of Technology
+  - name: Dalian University of Technology
     url: https://www.dlut.edu.cn/

 # Short bio (displayed in user profile at end of posts)